 Light summer schedule 4: Summer camps and other clubs.

-Other options include American Heritage Girls and Trail Life USA, both of which have local troops chartered by MPE!
+Other options include Trail Life USA, which has a local troop chartered by MPE!

 Accidents happen – in some cases, a broken arm or other limb! – so summer swim plans and other activities may have to be put on hold.